Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Students may not use the District’s technology system in an offensive, harassing, illegal, or defamatory manner.
+Students may not use our District’s technology system in an offensive, harassing, illegal, or defamatory manner.
 Hate mail, harassment, discriminatory remarks, cyber bullying, and other antisocial behaviors are unacceptable in Internet and other network communications.
-The District prohibits the use of the system to send or receive offensive or improper messages such as derogatory messages about other students or staff members.
-In addition, the District prohibits the use of the technology system in any way that could be construed as harassment or disparagement of others.
+Our District prohibits the use of the system to send or receive offensive or improper messages such as derogatory messages about other students or staff members.
+In addition, our District prohibits the use of the technology system in any way that could be construed as harassment or disparagement of others.

 -